redaphid/fluid-delegatable-democracy/README.md

 * Change of core rules requires no delegation, 2/3 majority, long test drive period, with very frequent revert points (maybe yearly:monthly?)
   * This includes this initial system, assuming it's a branch of direct democracy backing the existing US legal system. (but this would be considered a catastrophic failure requiring the constant attention of the nation in order to avoid tyranny, explicitly)
   * This is based on the core philosophy that, given that time, interest, education, and flaws in reasoning are not issues, the fairest possible democracy is a direct democracy.
   * "hot", easy to revert laws that get "cooler" and "more solid" over time.
-March 23rd 2019

 * Country - within - a - country cult